-Table 35 summarises the reliability performance of the electricity distribution network for the calendar year 2019.
+Table 36 summarises the reliability performance of the electricity distribution network for the calendar year 2020 and "stub period" HY1-2021.
 Total performances with and without exemptions are shown along with individual targets, which include exemptions, for each feeder category.
 USAIFI and MAIFI performances were favourable (with exemptions) while USAIDI was unfavourable.